Camp Van Dorn Slaughter: Camp Van Dorn

-In 1942 the 364th was transferred to Camp Van Dorn, near Centerville, Mississippi, located in Wilkinson and Amite counties in the southwest part of the state, near the Louisiana border.
+In May 1943, the 364th was reassigned to the Army Ground Forces for training and transferred to Camp Van Dorn, near Centerville, Mississippi, located in Wilkinson and Amite counties in the southwest of the state near the Louisiana border.
 This rural area along the Mississippi River was still largely devoted to cotton plantations, with the black majority of civilians dominated by whites.
-Centerville had only 1200 residents.
-The total of black and white troops at Camp Van Dorn nearby totaled nearly 30,000 men; most were white.
-There were about 3,000 men in the 364th Regiment and another 3,653 black troops at the camp.
+Centerville had only 1,200 residents, while the total population of Camp Van Dorn totaled nearly 30,000 men, with a majority being white, particularly members of the 99th Infantry Division.
+There were about 3,000 African American troops in the 364th Infantry, and another 3,653 African American troops assigned to other duties at the camp.